ISHM Reference Guide

 - Feyli Kurds: Shia Kurds who compose a minority within Iraq, with larger communities in Diyala and Baghdad provinces and others scattered in southeast Iraq.
 Feylis have historically lived in the border area between Iraq and Iran, in the Zagros Mountain range.
 Feyli Kurds had their Iraqi nationality revoked and were considered Iranian nationals during the rule of Saddam Hussein, and many were deported or targets of violence.
 Former Prime Minister Nouri al-Maliki stated in 2011 that over 22,000 Feyli Kurds had been deported from Iraq by the former regime.
 The Iraqi Minorities Council and Minority Rights Group International estimated that there were 1,000,000 Feyli Kurds in Iraq prior to 2003, but it is difficult to ascertain the current population.

 - Mandaean (Sabeans): One of the smallest ethno-religious groups in the world.
 Mandaeans, like the Assyrians, are semitic people of indigenous ancient Mesopotamian heritage, and speak their own dialect of Aramaic, known as Mandaic.
 They adhere to Mandaeism, an ancient gnostic monotheistic religion.
 Since the outbreak of violence in 2003, most Mandaeans have fled the country or been killed, and the group is on the verge of extinction as a people.
-Mandaeans are specifically recognized as a protected people under the 2005 Iraqi constitution, yet the group is targeted by both Shia and Sunni militants, and prohibited by their religion to attempt armed self-defence.
+Mandaeans are specifically recognized as a protected people under the 2005 Iraqi constitution, yet the group is targeted by both Shia and Sunni militants, and prohibited by their religion to attempt armed self-defense.
 Mandaeans are especially targeted by ISIS.
-Those living in ISIS-occupied territories face either forced conversions or death, since ISIS does not consider them to be ‘People of the Book’, or dhimmi, and will not offer them the option of paying jizya, or a tax on Christians and other dhimmi.
+Those who were living in ISIS-occupied territories faced either forced conversions or death, since ISIS did not consider them to be ‘People of the Book’, or dhimmi, and did not offer them the option of paying jizya, or a tax on Christians and other dhimmi.

 - Marsh Arabs (Ma’dan): Racially mixed Shia Arabs who have inhabited the marshlands of Southern Iraq for centuries, living in reed houses and practicing traditional methods of agriculture, fishing and water buffalo breeding.
 Saddam Hussein’s regime targeted the Marsh Arabs, destroying numerous villages through bombing and fire, which killed and displaced thousands, while simultaneously draining marshes and constructing dams along the Tigris and Euphrates, all but destroying Marsh Arab culture.
 This act was ruled an act of genocide by the Iraqi High Tribunal in 2010.
 Marsh Arabs today have sought representation through the Hezbollah Movement in Iraq and the Sadrist Movement.